 Though the Omicron variant is less severe especially for vaccinated individuals than previous variants of the virus, it is highly contagious, which is cause for concern.

-The best way to protect yourself from COVID-19 is to get vaccinated and to get boosted when you are eligible.
-Today, everyone over age 18 and some people age 12 to 17 can get a booster dose.
+The best way to protect yourself from COVID-19 is to get vaccinated and boosted.
 After you are vaccinated and boosted, you should still wear a mask while in close contact with others, avoid crowded indoor settings, wash your hands often, and be alert for symptoms.